pbuckner/x-plane_plugins/XPython/docs/source/index.rst

   to port it to Python3.
 (Python2 is end-of-life.)
 * **64-bit only**: X-Plane is now 64-bit only, which means it only works for 64-bit versions of python.
 * **X-Plane SDK 303** *minimum*: This is base SDK version for X-Plane 11.50.
 Vulkan/Metal and OpenGL are supported.
-* **Python3 only**: This will not work with python2 programs which are not compatible with Python3.
+* **Python3 only**: Python3.10 is recommended.
+This will not work with python2 programs which are not compatible with Python3.
 Note that you will have to use the correct version of this plugin to match the version of python installed on your system.
-We currently support python3.7, python3.8, python3.9, and python310.
-Python3.10 is recommended.
+We currently support python3.7, python3.8, python3.9, and python3.10.
 * See :doc:`changelog`.